zhiqu22/AdapNonCenter/README.md

 ### IWSLT17
 We take IWSLT17 from [MMCR4NLP](https://arxiv.org/abs/1710.01025)
 We merge all dataset of different languages together.

+Reminder for reproduction:
+The results of IWSLT17 reported in the paper have some errors since we calculated the bleu scores by un-detokenized ref file.
+But it does not influence the comparison from different models involved in this work.
 ### OPUS-100
 We merge all dataset of different languages together as [Zhang et al. 2020](https://aclanthology.org/2020.acl-main.148.pdf).
 ### Square